-In the case of the Upper Eyelids, an incision is made in the natural crease of the upper lid and all excess skin, muscle and fat are removed.
-The skin is then sutured with ultra-fine sutures which are removed 5-7 days later.
-The final scar of the upper eyelid incision should be an inconspicuous, thin white line in the natural crease of the upper eyelid.
-Owing to the laser’s ability to minimise bruising and swelling, you should be able to return to work and social activities as soon as the sutures are removed after 7-8 days.
+Upper Eyelids: An incision is made by laser in the natural crease of the upper lid and then all excess skin, muscle and fat are removed.
+The skin is then sutured with ultra-fine sutures which are removed 7 days later.
+The final scar of the upper eyelid incision should eventually be an inconspicuous, thin white line in the natural crease of the upper eyelid.
+Owing to the laser’s ability to minimise bruising and swelling, you should be able to return to work and social activities after the sutures are removed 7 days later.

-In contrast, with the Laser technique, the incision is made on the INSIDE of the lower lid.
-This is known as the ‘Trans-Conjunctival’ approach.
-Its advantage is that it allows immediate access to the protruding fat bag from ‘inside’ and thereby avoids any cutting of the skin, muscle or orbital septum – the subsequent scarring of which tissues can cause lower lid deformities.
+Lower Eyelids: In contrast, with the Trans-cutaneous Scalpel Approach through the skin, the laser incision is made on the INSIDE of the lower lid.
+This is known as the ‘Trans-Conjunctival’ Approach.
+Its advantage is that it allows immediate access to the protruding fat bag from the ‘inside’ and thereby avoids any cutting of the skin, muscle or orbital septum – the subsequent scarring of which can cause lower lid deformities.
 As well as virtually eliminating the risks of the lower lid deformities described above, this internal approach also avoids any external scar on the skin.
 No sutures are necessary with this approach as the edges of the incision come together other as soon as surgery is completed and the eyelid returns to its normal position.
 If you only have small or medium-sized ‘bags’ of fat, and your lower eyelid skin still has good elasticity without looseness or significant wrinkles, nothing more needs to be done.

 If, however, you have:

-… the skin could easily end up even looser after removal of the fat.
-Generally, skin has an inherent ability to shrink to a new shape but the older we get, the less able is the skin to shrink.
+… the skin could end up even looser after removal of the fat.
+Skin has an inherent ability to shrink to a new shape but the older we get, the less able is the skin to shrink.
 Whether your skin can do so, and to what degree, cannot be predicted and will basically depend on your skin’s elasticity at the time.
-Dr Mayson will assess this skin elasticity at your initial consultation and advise whether an additional procedure such as Laser Skin Resurfacing or excision of the excess skin should be done at the same time as the Blepharoplasty.
-In some cases, notwithstanding the aforementioned advantages, the Trans-Cutaneous technique may be the preferred option.
+Your doctor will assess the skin’s elasticity at your initial consultation and advise whether Laser Skin Resurfacing or scalpel excision of the excess skin should be added at the same time as the Blepharoplasty to avoid the skin ending up looser.
+In some cases, notwithstanding the advantages of the Trans-Conjunctival Approach, the Trans-Cutaneous technique by Scalpel may be the recommended option.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.